Women’s and Children’s Services

 BFHI data will be captured as part of routine clinical documentation within existing workflows.
 It will not require extra steps to complete.

 Yes, the EPDS will be built into the EMR for women to complete via the Patient Portal.
+This will be available following the conclusion of the final installment of the Maternity EMR Phase 2.1 Go-Live.

 At the end of each appointment the clinician will place an ‘Order’ for a follow up appointment, and who the follow up appointment should be with.
 The Clerks will receive these orders and book appointments as directed within the order request.